Our Separate & Unequal Public Colleges

 How Public Colleges Reinforce White Racial Privilege and Marginalize Black and Latino Students

 Today’s higher education system is divided into two unequal tracks stratified by race and funding.
-White students are overrepresented at selective public colleges that are well-funded with high graduation rates, while Blacks and Latinos are funneled into overcrowded and underfunded open-access public colleges with low graduation rates.
+White students are overrepresented at selective public colleges that are well-funded with high graduation rates, while Black/African and Hispanic/Latino students are funneled into overcrowded and underfunded open-access public colleges with low graduation rates.
 The gap in funding for instructional and academic support between selective and open-access public colleges has also been growing, which makes the system even more separate and unequal.

 Watch our video to learn more about today’s separate and unequal public higher education system divided by race that funnels Blacks and Latinos into underfunded open-access public colleges.